lpv-repo/ssleep/README.md

 Note: Code is dirty & has leftovers.

-# ssleep - Scheduled sleep
+# Scheduled sleep

+Pop up with scheduled sleep countdown with user given time.

 Usage: